 If you’ve never looked at the nutrition label on a typical jelly jar – then let me fill you in.
-Conventional jams and jellies are basically fruit flavored sugar.
-Of course there are low sugar varieties, but they come in tiny (and WAY overpriced) jars, that make them a not so great option for families.
+Conventional jams and jellies are basically fruit-flavored sugar.
+Of course, there are low sugar varieties, but they come in tiny (and WAY overpriced) jars, which make them a not so great option for families.

 I decided to try out this homemade version on my kids and it was a HUGE hit!